- Our Ethos

 Hopscotch accepts that the internet and social media are in most people’s day to day lives and are important for sharing information, as well as providing a learning tool.
 However, we are also aware that with it comes many risks and dangers and have therefore set out the following guidelines to protect the children, staff and parents within our setting.

 Each of our staff have access to an iPad in order to document each child’s development.
 The iPads do not leave the premises.
 The staff are permitted to use the internet on their iPad providing it is for the educational benefit of the children.
 This may be for gathering information, using an age appropriate learning program, images or video footage for the children.
 If a staff member wishes to access the internet for their personal use, this must be at the strict request of the manager, Mathilda Norris and be during their break in the staff designated area.
 The manager must also approve the specific web site that is to be accessed.
 Staff may access the internet for personal use via their personal smart phones in their own time and only during their staff breaks and in the designated staff area.

-Hopscotch is contactable via two email accounts - firstname.lastname@example.org / email@example.com.
+Hopscotch is contactable via the following email account: firstname.lastname@example.org.
 If a member of staff wishes to send information via the nursery email account, they must obtain permission from the manager.
 Emailing of personal, sensitive, confidential or classified information should be avoided and if required necessary to do so, should be at the express consent of the manager.
 Staff are asked not to contact parents from their personal email/messaging accounts nor give out their personal information.
 Parents are asked not to contact any member of the Hopscotch Team via their personal email/messaging accounts, but only via the above two email addresses.